← All workflows

 • Term Sheet or Stock Purchase Agreement

-The executed term sheet or SPA containing the negotiated economics, governance terms, and Series designations for the financing round
+Executed term sheet or SPA containing the financing economics, preferred stock terms, governance provisions, and series designations to be implemented in the charter

 .pdf, .docx